awesto/django-shop/docs/reference/cart-checkout.rst

 Editable Cart
 ~~~~~~~~~~~~~

 An "Editable Cart" is rendered using the Angular JS template engine.
-This means that a customer may
+This means that a customer
-change the number of items, delete them or move them the the watch-list.
+may change the number of items, delete them or move them to the watch-list.
 Each update is reflected
 immediately into the cart's subtotal, extra fields and final totals.

 Using the above structure, the rendered cart will look similar to this.